Extract Ashika Island Intel, DMZ Muddy Waters

-DMZ Ashika Island Intel is an item you’ll need to obtain on the new DMZ map in order to complete the second step of the Muddy Waters Tier 1 mission for the Legion faction.
+The DMZ Ashika Island Intel location is an item you’ll need to find on the new DMZ map in order to complete the second step of the Muddy Waters Tier 1 mission for the Legion faction.
 This guide explains where to find and extract the Ashika Island Intel from the underground waterway.

 ▼Article Continues Below ▼